dipcoat-image/finitedepth/doc/source/config-reference.rst

 Type: Map, optional.

-Type and arguments to construct :class:`ReferenceBase` implementation.
+Type and arguments to construct reference instance.
 Defaults to construct :class:`Reference` instance.

 The reference instance is constructed from this field and reference image